MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/3-exercise-pr.md

 ## Create a remote and complete the pull request

 Because your project directory and the *Alice* directory are on the same computer, you can pull directly from the *Alice* directory.
 In real life, the *Alice* directory would be on Alice's computer.
 You solve this situation by setting up a *remote* by using the `git remote` command.
 Then, you use that remote for pull and push requests.
-Because it's not practical to set up two machines to do these steps, we'll set up a remote that uses a local path name.
+For this exercise, it's not practical to set up two machines to do these steps, so we'll set up a remote that uses a local path name.
 In reality, you would use a network path or URL instead.

 1. Change back to the project directory and use the `git remote` command to create a remote named `remote-alice` that targets Alice's project directory: